 Substitute Senate Bill No. 1381 amends Section 19a-421 of the general statutes regarding the licensing of youth camps in Connecticut.
 The bill stipulates that no individual may operate a youth camp without a license from the Office of Early Childhood, which includes specific fees for various applicants.
-It mandates comprehensive background checks for prospective employees with unsupervised access to children, detailing the components of these checks and allowing provisional employment under certain conditions.
-Additionally, ongoing background checks are required every five years, and the Commissioner of Early Childhood is granted authority to refuse or revoke licenses based on specified circumstances.
+It mandates comprehensive background checks for prospective employees with unsupervised access to children, detailing the components of these checks and allowing provisional work under certain conditions.
+Additionally, ongoing background checks for employees are required every five years, and the Commissioner of Early Childhood is granted authority to refuse or revoke licenses based on specified circumstances.

-PS Joint Favorable Substitute:
+Statutes affected: PS Joint Favorable Substitute:

 File No. 378: